spiderspace/mutable/README.md

 we want to avoid copying large data structures.

-And furthermore, libraries like Immutable.js and Immer do not work with with `WeakMap`s, so neither is a complete solution.
+And furthermore, libraries like Immutable.js and Immer do not work with with `WeakMap`s, so neither is a complete solution for the cases we laid out.

 We could try to enable `immutable` globally and opt out on a per-component basis, or vice versa, but this is error prone and adds a lot of mental overhead,